Roblox/roact/docs/tutorials/shop-page.md

 ## Integration

 ### In a Roact project
-Here explain how the component can be used my another component or how it can be mounted on it's own (like main.client.lua does)
+Here explain how the component can be used my another component or how it can be mounted on its own (like main.client.lua does)

 ### In a non-Roact project
 Explain how the page could be mounted in an existing UI instances tree.
 That opens the subject that it is possible to slowly port an existing UI to use Roact part by part.